Supporting recovery efforts in Texas

 Challenge

-Design a large-scale infrastructure program to help 30 HUD-Designated Most Impacted and Distressed Areas and an additional 48 eligible impacted counties, while considering how each region was impacted differently.
+Design a large-scale infrastructure program to help 30 HUD-designated Most Impacted and Distressed Areas and an additional 48 eligible impacted counties, while considering how each region was impacted differently.

 Solution

 A regional approach to restoring impacted infrastructure has been vital.
 Our team helps design programs that address each region’s unique situation.
-We also provide subject matter expertise and trainings to regional GLO Grant Managers and subrecipients, assist with developing applications and technical tools, and help oversee program implementation.
+We also provide subject matter expertise and training to regional GLO Grant Managers and subrecipients, assist with developing applications and technical tools, and help oversee program implementation.

 Key results